nlantsuntsevich/azure-vpn/README.md

 # azure-vpn
-Create VM in azure and configure OpenVPN for personal use
+Create VM in Azure and configure OpenVPN for personal use